A glossy black herbal jelly served chilled with honey or condensed milk — a bittersweet cooling dessert from Wuzhou in eastern Guangxi.

 A spoon cuts into glossy black jelly that wobbles but holds.
 The first taste is unmistakably bitter — herbal, slightly medicinal — then the honey runs in and the bitterness becomes interesting.
 Cold and clean, no fat, no protein, just plant.
 Locals eat it on humid summer afternoons; the cooling sensation is real, not just temperature.

-Mesona (xiancao) is the load-bearing ingredient — it contains a natural pectin-like polysaccharide that gels when boiled long enough and cooled.
+Mesona (xiancao) is the load-bearing gelling ingredient — its cell-wall polysaccharide dissolves best in an alkaline brew (traditionally cooked with plant-ash lye, which also turns the jelly glossy black), then re-links into a gel when boiled long enough and cooled.
 Skip the 90-minute reduction and the jelly stays soupy; rush the cooldown and it weeps.
 The bitter-sweet pairing is functional, not aesthetic: the sugar topping is what makes the dose of cooling herbs palatable enough to finish the bowl.

 On the Palate